Think a Horizontal Root Fracture Is Tough to Treat?

 So, the more coronal the fracture, the more mobile the fragment and the more chance of bacterial contamination.

 This patient presented to my office and had a history of trauma almost 10 years ago.
-This is how I met her and she already had treatment previously attempted several years ago…
+Here’s her post-op radiograph from when I first met her.
+She already had treatment previously attempted several years prior.

-Once again the cardinal rules of root canal therapy were violated in teeth #8 and 9 — the canals were located and treated, but they were not instrumented to working length or working circumference.
+The cardinal rules of root canal therapy (Find all the canals and Get to the end of every single one) were violated in teeth #8 and 9.
+The canals were located and treated, but they were not instrumented to working length or working circumference.

 So, I diagnosed her with Previously Treated #8 and 9 with Asymptomatic Apical Periodontitis #8 and 9.